pingcap/tidb/docs/design/2018-10-24-view-support.md

 It makes TiDB more compatible with MySQL.

 ## Implementation
 First, we need to introduce `TableType` for `TableInfo`.
 Currently, I define two kinds of tables, which are `BaseTable` and `View`.
-By default if we use the `CREATE TABLE` command to create a table, TiDB creates a BaseTable `TableInfo`; if we use the `CREATE VIEW` command to create a table, TiDB creates a View `TableInfo`.
+By default if we use the "`CREATE TABLE`" command to create a table, TiDB creates a BaseTable `TableInfo`; if we use the "`CREATE VIEW`" command to create a table, TiDB creates a View `TableInfo`.

 In order to store the VIEW's select text, we also need to add attribute `ViewSelectStmt string json:"view_select_stmt"` store select statement.